courthaworth/Job-Board-Scraper/README.md

 Most of these job boards do not update every day so there will be substantial repetition.
 I have set this up on my computer to run every 24 hours automatically but this can be configured however.
 On a mac, it is easy to set up this functionality using launchd, and launch control if you need help debugging.
 When I have time I will likely post a tutorial on this automation.

-Most of these job boards do not update every day so there will be substantial repetition.
-I have set this up on my computer to run every 24 hours automatically but this can be configured however.
-On a mac, it is easy to set up this functionality using launchd, and launch control if you need help debugging.
-When I have time I will likely post a tutorial on this automation.